secretstartups/handbook/communication/index.html.md

 1. If an email is or has become **urgent** feel free to ping people via chat referencing the subject of the email.
 1. If you or your team needs to send an email to a group of team members, not grouped in a current [Google email group](https://gitlab.com/gitlab-com/security-tools/report-gsuite-group-members), and specifically related to PII (location, state, country, etc) please contact a Total Rewards Analyst at total-rewards@gitlab who can create an email list from BambooHR data, with approval.
 1. Where appropriate, consider using professional salutations including Hi or Hello and avoid colloquial expressions such as Hey, Oh, or Sup.
 Sometimes only the person's name is suitable.
 The level of formality should often mirror the formality from previous messages when communicating with internal team members as well as external persons.
-1. Try to always use a person's name when starting or responding to a message, especially if there are multiple persons cc'd, so that the adressee knows you are addressing them.
+1. Try to always use a person's name when starting or responding to a message, especially if there are multiple persons cc'd, so that the addressee knows you are addressing them.
 1. Make sure all relevant letters and words that need capitalization are capitalized, such as the start of sentences or the word "I".
 1. Proofread your messages so that sentences are punctuated correctly, typos are fixed, and grammar is corrected.
 Consider using the really helpful [Grammarly](https://app.grammarly.com/) tool - this tool is great for both native English speakers and for those who use English as an additional language.
 1. All messages and replies are signed with a professional send-off (ex.
 Best regards), your name, and your signature block.